Rob Walker (sports announcer)

-Robert Joseph Walker (born 13 March 1975) is a British sports commentator, television presenter and freelance reporter, who has covered sports including tennis, snooker, darts, boxing, football, sailing, and athletics for the BBC, Channel 4, ITV, Setanta Sports and the IAAF.
+Robert Joseph Walker (born 13 March 1975) is a British sports commentator, television presenter and freelance reporter who has covered sports including tennis, snooker, Alpine skiing, darts, boxing, football, sailing and athletics for the BBC, Channel 4, ITV, Setanta Sports and the IAAF.

+Early life

+Walker was born in Oxford and was educated at Abingdon School and the University of Exeter.